 Price: 680 HKD.
 Book here

 What more excellent way to explore Sai Kung’s UNESCO World Heritage Geopark than from a kayak?
-Recommended for more experienced kayakers, paddle in and around fascinating columnar rock formations and discover the area’s relatively unseen oceanic wonder.
+Recommended for more experienced kayakers, discover the area’s relatively unseen oceanic wonder.
 More suitable for those with less experience, kayaking in Tai O provides scenic paddling near the ancient fishing village, also home to Hong Kong’s loveable pink dolphins!
 Both activities include all equipment, expert guides and lunch in a beautiful destination.